cperkins96/charles-perkins-nyc-tutor/index.md

         Thumbtack Profile
       </a>
       <p class="blurb">
-        Hear from Thumbtack clients about their experience working with me.
+        Hear from Thumbtack clients about their experience working with me!
       </p>
     </section>